rkohli3/CVA-Interest-Rate-Swaps/README.md

 Interest Rate Swaps are derivative contracts where a trader/speculator/hedger wants to gain/hedge exposure from rising/falling interest rates.
 These are Over the Counter (OTC) contracts where a Counterparty agrees to swap series of Fixed Interest payments on a notional value for a series of Floating Interest Rates on the same notional.
 Just like any other contract, the value of a derivative contract at inception should be Zero since there should be no free lunch albeit Arbitrage, but how does one simulate the exposure (value/Mark-to-Market) of this Interest Rate Swap as a walk forward into the future.
 That's where we use **Hull-White 1-Factor Model**, a widely used model for interest rate dynamics.
 Below, we explain the mathematical foundations and their implementation in the code.

-The code below utilizes vectorization as much as possible.
+ <b> *Note:* </b> <u> The code below utilizes vectorization as much as possible.
 There were certain loops I just couldn't avoid.
-Vectorization was faster by a magnitude of 20x at least.
+Vectorization was faster by a magnitude of 20x at least. </u>

 ---